DM8tyProgrammer/mighty-articles/editor-config.md

 root = true
 ```

-It is a declaration that the current file is root `.editorconfig` file.
+It is a declaration that the current `.editorconfig` file is root file.

 By design, editor config engine searches for `.editorconfig` file in the current working directory and its all parents' directories till it finds `.editorconfig` with `root = true` and merges all the found configurations.

 ### Apply rules to files

-You can apply rules to all files or a set of files.
-It supports glob patterns² to target files.
+You can apply rules to all files or a set of files using glob patterns².

 The following snippet applies rules to all the files in the project.